Monday, April 30, 2012

 Swiss Woman Living Entirely On Sunlight Dies Somehow

-attempting to live on a “sunlight diet,” possibly because she didn’t get enough sunlight:
+A woman in Switzerland has died after attempting to live on a “sunlight diet,” possibly because she didn’t get enough sunlight:

 The Zurich newspaper reported Wednesday that the unnamed Swiss woman in her fifties decided to follow the radical fast in 2010 after viewing an Austrian documentary about an Indian guru who claims to have lived this way for 70 years.